Diana, Princess

 Kensington Palace, Wednesday, August 30, 2000.

-Hundreds of bouquets, soft toys and photographs
+Hundreds of bouquets,

-adorned Kensington Palace today as fans of Princess Diana struggled
+soft toys and photographs adorned Kensington Palace today as fans

-to keep her memory alive on the third anniversary of her death
+of Princess Diana struggled to keep her memory alive on the third

-in a Paris car crash.
+anniversary of her death in a Paris car crash.

-Over the past few days a stream of visitors have
+Over the past few

-been laying flowers and cards for the "Princess of Hearts",
+days a stream of visitors have been laying flowers and cards for

-police said.
-Offerings included
+the "Princess of Hearts", police said.
+Offerings

-had helped bring back to life" and a bunch of roses bearing
+she had helped bring back to life" and a bunch of roses bearing

 the simple message: "Unforgettable".

-Above is the unofficial shrine to Princess Diana,
+Above is the unofficial

-"The Flame Of Liberty" in Paris
+shrine to Princess Diana, "The Flame Of Liberty" in

-Despite a stream of fans and tourists, the tide of national
+Paris Despite a stream of fans and tourists,

-grief has retreated from the outpouring of sorrow which swept
+the tide of national grief has retreated from the outpouring of

-age of 36.
 Comment on Diana was

 buried deep inside the pages of the tabloid press, in stark contrast

 to the newspaper banner headlines after her death.
+But

-her failed marriage to Prince Charles.
-Visitors
+marriage to Prince Charles.

-to the Spencer family estate in central England were estimated
+family estate in central England were estimated at more than 120,000

-at more than 120,000 for the eight-week summer season, against
+for the eight-week summer season, against 145,000 last year.
+"There's

 still a great affection for Diana.
 People from all over the world